Blue Green Grid

 Koala Drone Survey

-During April and May 2025, we will be conducting thermal imagery drone surveys in bushland around Minmi, Fletcher and Wallsend to gather information about the potential local koala population.
+From April to June 2025, we are conducting thermal imagery drone surveys in bushland around Minmi, Fletcher and Wallsend to gather information about the potential local koala population.
 This work follows multiple koala sightings reported by community members in the area.

 These surveys will help us better understand the local koala population and guide future studies and management options.
 The findings will also help the development of our Blue Green Grid Action Plan.